 The decision to testify in your own defense is problematic if you have a criminal record.
 That is because if you choose to testify, then the prosecutor may be able to tell the jury about your prior convictions, with certain exceptions.
 By contrast, if you do not testify, then the prosecutor cannot bring up those prior convictions.
 Accordingly, you will want to consult closely with your attorney with regard to whether you should testify in your own defense.
 If the sentence on your prior convictions, including probation, was completed more than ten years ago, then the prosecution cannot introduce these crimes.

 Can Your Record Be Used Against You in Plea Negotiations or Sentencing?

 Yes.
 When considering plea negotiations, the prosecutor will look at two primary factors.
-First, they will look at the facts (alleged or actual) and circumstances surrounding this particular case.
+First, they will examine the facts (alleged or actual) and circumstances surrounding this case.
 Second, they will look at your record.
-Generally speaking, the worse your record, the worse the plea and vice versa.
-When considering the sentence in the event there is a conviction in your case, the judge will also consider any prior record you may or may not have.
+Generally speaking, the worse your record, the worse the plea, and vice versa.
+When considering the sentence if there is a conviction in your case, the judge will also consider any prior record you may or may not have.

 Are you or someone you know facing drug charges in Cincinnati, OH?